Vagal tone: Respiratory sinus arrhythmia

 Respiratory sinus arrhythmia (RSA) is typically a benign, normal variation in heart rate that occurs during each breathing cycle: the heart rate increases when breathing in and decreases when breathing out.
 RSA was first recognized by Carl Ludwig in 1847 but is still imperfectly understood.
 It has been observed in humans from the early stages of life through adulthood, and is found in several different species.

 During inhalation, the intra-thoracic pressure lowers due to the contraction and downward movement of the diaphragm and the expansion of the chest cavity.
 Atrial pressure is also lowered as a result, causing increased blood flow to the heart, which in turn decreases baroreceptors firing response which diminishes vagal tone.
 This causes an increase in heart rate.

 During exhalation, the diaphragm relaxes, moving upward, and decreases the size of the chest cavity, causing an increase in intrathoracic pressure.
 This increase in pressure inhibits venous return to the heart resulting in both reduced atrial expansion and increased activation of baroreceptors.
 This relieves the suppression of vagal tone and leads to a decreased heart rate.

 RSA as a vagal tone estimator

-Respiratory sinus arrhythmia is frequently used as a noninvasive method for investigating vagal tone, in physiological, behavioral, and several clinical studies.
+Respiratory sinus arrhythmia (RSA) is frequently used as a noninvasive method for investigating vagal tone, in physiological, behavioral, and several clinical studies.
 This can be done using electrocardiography (ECG) recording, although other methods are also being developed that take advantage of the interactions between ECG and respiration.
 Interpretation of RSA measurements must be done with care, however, as several factors including differences between individuals can change the relationship between RSA and vagal tone.